 Low-carb milk alternatives

-Unsweetened almond milk, cashew milk, or coconut milk are suitable options for diabetics, as they have fewer carbohydrates compared to regular dairy milk.
+Unsweetened almond milk, cashew milk, or coconut milk are suitable options for people with diabetes, as they contain fewer carbohydrates than regular dairy milk.

 Spices and extracts